Complete Guide to Carp Rigs for Beginners

 In fact, a friend of mine recently landed a 40lb plus mirror carp using this exact carp rig we are going to discuss in this carp rigs for beginners article.
 He kept things simple and did the basics very well and was rewarded with an absolute beast of a fish.
 Check out the carp here.

-We are now going to explain the carp rig for beginners at a high level and then break everything down to individual components, their uses and options for each.
-Before we do, let's have a look at the complete carp rig for beginners in all of its glory!
+We are now going to explain the carp rig for beginners at a high level and then break everything down to individual carp fishing tackle components, their uses and options for each.
+Before we do, let's have a look at the complete carp rig diagram for beginners in all of its glory!

 The simple carp rig for beginners in question is known as the 'knotless knot rig' or 'hair rig', which is very confusing based solely on these names.
 For this article, we are going to refer to this as the 'knotless knot rig'.